sttp-book/sttp-book/chapters/pragmatic-testing/mock-objects.md

 On the other hand, developers tend not to mock/stub:

 * **Entities**.
 An entity is a simple class that mirrors a collection in a database, while instances of this class mirror the entries of that collection.
 In Java we tend to call these POJOs (Plain Old Java Objects), as they mostly consist of fields only.
-In business systems, it is quite common that entities depend on other entities, e.g., a `Order` depends on `OrderItem`.
+In business systems, it is quite common that entities depend on other entities, e.g. a `Order` depends on `OrderItem`.
 When testing `Order`, developers tend not to stub `OrderItem`.
 The reason is that `OrderItem` is probably also a well-contained class that is easy to set up.
 Mocking it would take more time than the actual implementation would take.
 Exceptions can be made for heavy entities.

 * **Native libraries and utility methods**.
 It is not common to mock/stub libraries that come with our programming language and utility methods.
 For example, why would one mock `ArrayList` or a call to `String.format`?
 As shown with the `Calendar` example above, any library or utility methods that harm testability can be abstracted away.